cms5109/cms5109.github.io/_posts/2019-06-12-notes-from-measure-what-matters.md

 <br>

 #### Page 43: ###
 Crush was a thoroughly cascaded set of OKRs, heavily driven from the top, but with input from below.
-At And Grove's level, or even my level, you couldn't know all the mechanics of _how_ the battle should be won.
+At Andy Grove's level, or even my level, you couldn't know all the mechanics of _how_ the battle should be won.
 A lot of this stuff ahs to flow uphill.
 You can tell people to clean up a mess, but should you be telling them which broom to use?

 <br>